SeifAraby05/Automation-Scripts/README.md

 ### Steps and Solution Explanation
 #### Collect Disk Usage Data:
-The script runs ```bash df -h ``` to gather disk usage information for each partition.
+The script runs ```df -h``` to gather disk usage information for each partition.
 The -h flag provides the output in a human-readable format.

 #### Parse and Format Output:
 The output is processed to extract each partition's name, usage, and percentage.
 This ensures that all necessary details are included in the final output.